kubernetes/enhancements/keps/sig-api-machinery/3962-mutating-admission-policies/README.md

 -->

 ###### How does this feature react if the API server and/or etcd is unavailable?
+No change from existing behavior.
+The feature will serve same as if it's disabled.

 ###### What are other known failure modes?